Storm Melissa reaches hurricane strength, threatening catastrophic flooding in northern Caribbean

-KINGSTON, Jamaica (AP) — U.S. forecasters issued a hurricane warning for Jamaica as Tropical Storm Melissa threatened catastrophic flooding in the northern Caribbean.
+KINGSTON, Jamaica (AP) — U.S. forecasters issued a hurricane warning for Jamaica Saturday as Storm Melissa reached hurricane strength, threatening catastrophic flooding in the northern Caribbean.

 A hurricane warning means winds of at least 74 mph (119 kph) are expected in the area within 36 hours.